 You can suggest something like the Nightwatch bed bug trap if it’s an option.

 Keeping Bed Bugs Out For Good

-Knowing what to look for and what to avoid protects you from spending more than you have to; whether you save yourself from being overcharged or fooled by a deal that was too good to be true.
+Save yourself from overpaying or buying into a deal that was too good to be true.
 It’s worth your time to go through the vetting process.